2513502304/ArchExtractor/README.md

 # Extract all the archive files in the source path, including the nested archive files
 extractor.extractall(
-    verbosity=-1,  # See patoolib.extract_archive for more details
-    cleanup=True,  # The source archive file will be deleted after extraction )
+    mode="e",   # The mode of the extraction.
+If set to "e", the extracted files will be moved to the top level directory.
+If set to "x", the extracted files will be kept in the original directory structure verbosity=-1,  # See patoolib.extract_archive for more details cleanup=True,  # The source archive file will be deleted after extraction )